 This is the central premise of Watchmen: what happens to superheroes when Reality Ensues?
 What becomes of people who dress up in costumes but 1: They have no proper training or resources, 2: They're all at least a little unbalanced, and 3 (most importantly): They are taking the law into their own hands in a world just as full of political and social complexities as the real world?
 They die.
 They go insane (presuming they weren't insane already).
 Or they become monsters.

-The first Nite Owl was in fact a police officer during his day job, so he at least was properly trained and had official authority if he chose to use it.
-He's also the Only Sane Man among either generation of superheroes.
+The first Nite Owl was a police officer during his day job, so he actually was properly trained and had official authority if he chose to use it.
+This is why he's the Only Sane Man among either generation of superheroes.

-In the latter's autobiography, he casually mentions that once the "costumed hero" phase hit its peak, most costumed villains simply gave up entirely or became regular criminals because, honestly, what's the point?
+In his autobiography, he casually mentions that once the "costumed hero" phase hit its peak, most costumed villains simply gave up entirely or became regular criminals because, honestly, what's the point?

-The Nerd Hulk challenges a vampire named Anthony to a fight.
-Anthony agrees, and right in the middle of his Badass Boast about how easily he's about to waste his opponent, Nerd Hulk decapitates him with one punch.
+In Ultimate Avengers the Nerd Hulk challenges a vampire named Anthony to a fight.
+Anthony agrees, and Nerd Hulk decapitates him with one punch.
+Hulk has Super Strength and doesn't have any reason to hold back against a vampire so...

 Ant-Man: Season One tries to portray the realistic dangers behind an untrained person using Size Shifter powers.
 For instance, on his first outing, Pym is nearly killed and eaten by a spider.